Derek-Fox/Arena/README.md

     - User must be logged in.
     - User must have a pending challenge.
     - Server will respond with `OK` and start the duel.
-    - The winner will be determined based on each player's power level.

 ### REJECT
 - **Description**: Reject an incoming challenge from another player.